 Effective altruism (EA) is “a philosophy and social movement which applies evidence and reason to determining the most effective ways to improve the world”.
 On this page I describe my personal involvement with and thoughts on EA.

 I’ve been involved with the effective altruism community for some time.
-I first heard about EA through LessWrong (I think it was a post about GiveWell).
+I first heard about EA through LessWrong (I think it was a post about GiveWell), probably in 2011 or 2012.
 I remember reading Holden Karnofsky’s critique of the Singularity Institute (now MIRI) right when it came out (May 2012), and I remember it reaching the status of “most upvoted LW post ever”.
 Although I was intellectually in agreement with effective altruism, I didn’t actually do anything about it, thinking that working hard in school would be a form of altruism (i.e. that in the long term, working hard in school and having more opportunities would allow me to best contribute to the world).

 In January 2014, I contacted Cognito Mentoring for the first time.
 Although I myself didn’t seem to ask directly about EA (looking back at our correspondence), a friend contacted them regarding effective career choice, and this roused my interested in effective altruism as well.

 I continue to be involved in online discussions of EA, but have since become much less involved in Seattle EA meetups.

 From March 2016 or so to May 2017, I did more concentrated work in global health, working with Vipul Naik.
 As part of this work, I made several Wikipedia pages related to global health.